pmrp-boston/pmrp-boston.github.io/index.md

 imgSrc: https://pmrp.nyc3.cdn.digitaloceanspaces.com/guide/bulletsbanner.png
 imgAlt: "Bullets Over Boston - Featuring: After the Thin Man!
 Samantha Spade!"
 ticketLink: "https://pmrp.org/tickets"
+intro: "The PMRP Summer Mysteries return with two Dashiell Hammett radio classics!
+First, it’s hard-boiled parody in <em>“The Adventures of Samantha Spade!”</em> a gender flipped version of the 1940s radio series “The Adventures of Sam Spade!”
+In this episode detective Samantha has been framed for murdering the owner of the private schooner, the Steve Starr!
+It’s up to Samantha to both clear her name and find the real killer!
+And in <em>“After the Thin Man!”</em>, we recreate the Lux Radio Theater broadcast of 1940 as murder hits close to home!
+Nick and Nora Charles investigate the murder of Robert Landis, the fiancé of Nora’s cousin Selma.
+Hijinks and cocktails ensue."

 shows:
   - name: Samantha Spade and the Steve Starr Caper
     foleyCredits:
       - name: Simone Agha
+      - name: Terry Sage Bernard
+        understudy: Jiayi Shao
     credits:
       - name: "Zack Murphy"
         roles: